Rekhansika/ecommerce-follow-along/README.md

 * Created Product Update EndPoint for updating products.
 * Created Form for updating data in frontend and also created auto-fill function.

+# Milestone 14

+* Created product delete endpoint for updating products.
+* Created form for Deleting product in the frontend.